 Long a traveller’s favourite, Sucre offers a wide variety of accommodation choices.
 For those who are happy to spend some extra bolivianos, Hostal de Su Merced is an excellent choice.
 Otherwise, the well-located Travelers’ Guesthouse receives consistently good reviews for its helpful and friendly staff.
-Also, the Joy Ride Hostel has good facilities and a tour desk.
+Finally, the Joy Ride Hostel has good facilities and a tour desk.

 The Joy Ride Cafe and Bibliocafe Clasico both offer good Gringo-friendly menus, drinks and fairly consistent Wi-Fi connections.
 If, on the other hand, you want to simply cut costs and eat with the locals, why not check out the stalls at the main town market?